 A specific type of switch-based digital telecommunications service.
 There are two types of ISDN service in North America: Basic Rate Interface and Primary Rate Interface.
 ISDN is characterized by end-to-end digital technology, out of band signaling and standard interfaces.

 A type of telecommunications system located on a customer’s premises and interconnected to the public network via central office or switching center lines.
 A key system is characterized by proprietary station equipment that comes with buttons or keys to access features such as call hold, intercom and conferencing.
-The key service unit (KSU) is the main operating unity of a key telephone system.
+The key service unit (KSU) is the main operating unit of a key telephone system.
 Key systems are commonly used by small organizations.

 Line Class Code

 Defines the calling capabilities of each station line, including the capability to call or be called by another station or the outside world.
 Each station must be assigned a line class code.
 The code also indicates the type of rate and toll diversion associated with the station.